 Her interdisciplinary approach is informed by a first degree in Science and has led to numerous science-art projects including the prestigious ANU Vice-Chancellor’s Artist Visiting Fellows residency with the ANU Research School of Biology and the ‘Art of Threatened Species’ funded by the NSW Office of Environment and Heritage.

-Franzi has held sixteen solo and participated in more than thirty group exhibitions and is represented by Sabbia Gallery in Sydney and Beaver Galleries in Canberra.
-Her work is held in public collections including Tasmanian Museum & Art Gallery, Parliament House Art Collection, Manly Museum & Art Gallery, Canberra Museum & Gallery and Shepparton Art Museum.
-Franzi has received numerous awards, most recently Highly Commended in the Waterhouse Natural Science Art Prize 2020 and People’s Choice Award in the 2020 Klytie Pate Ceramic Award.
+Franzi has held seventeen solo and participated in more than thirty group exhibitions and is represented by Sabbia Gallery in Sydney.
+Her work is held in public collections nationally and internationally including Tasmanian Museum & Art Gallery, Parliament House Art Collection, Manly Museum & Art Gallery, Canberra Museum & Gallery, Shepparton Art Museum and the Grassi Museum of Applied Art in Leipzig, Germany.
+Franzi has received numerous awards, most recently First Prize in the Lanyon Art Prize 2025 and Highly Commended in the Siliceous Award for Ceramic Excellence 2025.

-She contributes to the field by teaching at tertiary and community level and is currently a lecturer at the Australian National University School of Art & Design.
+She contributes to the field by teaching at tertiary and community level and as a professional member of various organisations.
+Franzi was granted membership into the International Academy of Ceramics in 2025.

 I would like to acknowledge the traditional owners of the Australian land who were the first to study and value the indigenous flora and its environment.